NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 export class LoginPage implements OnInit {
 ```

 If you’re using an editor that supports TypeScript, you should see an error that says something like *“Class ‘LoginPage’ incorrectly implements interface ‘OnInit’”*.
-When you implement a TypeScript class interface, you’re telling the TypeScript compiler that you will implement any of the methods that the interface requires.
+When you implement a TypeScript class interface, you’re telling the TypeScript compiler that you must implement all methods that the interface requires.
 In the case of `OnInit`, Angular 2 requires you to implement a single `ngOnInit()` method.
 To implement it, add the following code within the `LoginPage` class:

 ``` TypeScript
 ngOnInit() {